 Between compulsory education, vocational paths and cantonal differences, the Swiss education system may be somewhat difficult to navigate for an expat who has just arrived in the country.
 Here is an overview of what to expect.

 It should be noted that compulsory education is available free to the public in Switzerland and 95% of children are enrolled.
 Private schools with similar curricula exist, but are expensive.

-Compulsory education: 11 years for both primary and secondary cycles
+Compulsory education: 11 years including both primary and secondary cycles

-Following harmonisation between most cantons1, compulsory education, spread over 11 years, is divided into primary and secondary cycles.
+Following harmonisation among most cantons1, compulsory education spans 11 years, divided into primary and secondary cycles.

-The primary cycle lasts for eight years and its format may vary from canton to canton.
+The primary cycle lasts eight years and its format can vary from canton to canton.
 For the first two years, cantons may choose between kindergarten or pre-school.

-Pre-school (or kindergarten) normally begins at four years of age and lasts for two years.
+Pre-school (or kindergarten) normally begins at age four and lasts for two years.
 Children then follow the six-year primary education curriculum which remains relatively general with language learning (mainly the language spoken on a daily basis and basic learning of a second national language), mathematics, history, geography and civics classes.

-Once these eight years have been completed, the child (generally around 12 years old) enters the compulsory three-year secondary cycle (except in Ticino where it is a four-year cycle).
+Once these eight years are completed, the child (generally around 12 years old) enters the compulsory three-year secondary cycle (except in Ticino where it is a four-year cycle).
 This step marks the change from primary to secondary school and provides the setting for more long-term learning objectives.

-More commonly known in some cantons as the ‘orientation cycle’, this school curriculum does not lead to a final exam for the validation of prior learning.
+More commonly known in some cantons as the "orientation cycle" this school curriculum does not end with a final exam.
 Students are guided according to their preferences, observed skills and school reports.